mlflow/mlflow/docs/source/models.rst

 """"""""""""""""""""""""""""""""""""
 The Audio Pipeline types, when loaded as a :ref:`python_function (pyfunc) model flavor <pyfunc-model-flavor>` have two input types available:

-* "raw" `bytes`.
+* `bytes`

 This is the default serialization format of audio files.
-It is the easiest format to utilize due to the fact that
-Pipeline implementations will autonomously convert the audio bitrate from the file with the use of `ffmpeg` (a required dependency if using this format).
+It is the easiest format to utilize due to the fact that Pipeline implementations will automatically convert the audio bitrate from the file with the use of `ffmpeg` (a required dependency if using this format) to the bitrate required by the underlying model within the `Pipeline`.
 When using the `pyfunc` representation of the pipeline directly (not through serving), the sound file can be passed directly as `bytes` without any modification.
-When used through serving, the `bytes` data must be base64 encoded.
+When used through serving, the `bytes` data *must be* base64 encoded.

-* `np.ndarray`.
+* `np.ndarray`

 This input format requires that both the bitrate has been set prior to conversion to `numpy.ndarray` (i.e., through the use of a package like
 `librosa` or `pydub`) and that the model has been saved with a signature that uses the `np.ndarray` format for the input.

-.. note:: It is very important for audio models that if you are using a model for serving and intend to pass pre-formatted audio as `np.ndarray` that
+.. note:: Audio models being used for serving that intend to utilize pre-formatted audio in `np.ndarray` format
-    the model has been saved with this signature configuration.
+    must have the model saved with a signature configuration that reflects this schema.
 Failure to do so will result in type casting errors due to the default signature for audio transformers pipelines being set as expecting `binary` (`bytes`) data.
+The serving endpoint cannot accept a union of types, so a particular model instance must choose one or the other as an allowed input type.

 .. _model-evaluation: